 Housed in the Campbell Hall of Health Sciences, it offers the accredited Bachelor of Science in Nursing degree for high school graduates and a RN-to-BSN degree program for Registered Nurses with an associate degree or diploma who are currently licensed or eligible for licensure and want to earn a bachelor’s.

-WLU also offers a new BA/BS to BSN for nursing, which is tailored for those students holding a non-nursing degree who want to earn the BSN and become a registered nurse to enter the professional healthcare field.
+WLU also offers a new BA/BS to BSN for nursing, which is tailored for those students holding a non-nursing degree who want to earn the BSN and enter the professional healthcare field.

 For more information, please visit westliberty.edu or call the nursing department at 304.336-8108.